A brief synopsis of the two novels follows and a link to a sample reading is provided.

 Read a Sample

-Fire and Lace is the story of a journey, the journey of two young people into the heart and soul of the other.
+Fire and Lace is the story of a journey; the journey of two young people into the heart and soul of the other.
 Told against the backdrop of a neighborhood on the Southside of a great American city; it unfolds in the taverns and restaurants, on the ball fields and city parks, in the firehouse and the churches and synagogues … a neighborhood, maybe, much like yours.
-A tale told to the smell of freshly brewed coffee and cinnamon rolls, and the sounds of a “hoodlum singer” loved by a tavern owner named “Baldy.”
+A tale told to the smell of freshly brewed coffee and cinnamon rolls, and the sounds of a “hoodlum singer” the all-time favorite of a tavern owner named “Baldy.”

 Aliana – by day, dean of the third grade at Southside elementary; by night, master of the “hot corner” wielding a gold glove and a mean bat.

-And you'll meet the denizens of the neighborhood.
+the inhabitants of the neighborhood, the locals.
+We just call them collectively, "the neighborhood gang."
 Clergymen with nicknames like “Riff,” “Shuckles,” “Rail Bird,” and “Walk Off.”
 And ordinary guys with names like “Crazy Pat,” “Ace,” Bobby “Pretzels,” Vinnie “Bullets,” “Uncle Joey,” “Mike the Russian,” Nick “the human tarantula,” "Ranger"– a Dalmatian you’d swear is human - and Andy, a young man who talks to God … and gets answers.

 Along the way you’ll learn: